Skip to content

 This script can serve as a template for hybrid MPI/SMP applications.
 These are MPI applications where each MPI process is multi-threaded (usually via either OpenMP or POSIX Threads) and can use multiple processors.

 Our testing has found that it is best to be very specific about how you want your MPI ranks laid out across nodes and even sockets (multi-core CPUs).
 SLURM and OpenMPI have some conflicting behavior if you leave too much to chance.
-Please refer to the full SLURM sbatch documentation, as well as the information in the MPI example above.
+Please refer to the full Slurm sbatch documentation, as well as the information in the MPI example above.

 The following example requests 8 tasks, each with 4 cores.
 It further specifies that these should be split evenly on 2 nodes, and within the nodes, the 4 tasks should be evenly split on the two sockets.
 So each CPU on the two nodes will have 2 tasks, each with 4 cores.
 The distribution option will ensure that MPI ranks are distributed cyclically on nodes and sockets.